denisp22/rails-shoppingcart-web-service/README.md

 3. `DB_PASSWORD:` The database password
 4. `DB_NAME:` The database name
 5. `SENDGRID_API_KEY:` The API Key of your Sendgrid account.

-## Project execution

-1. Clone this repository
-2. Install the project dependencies with the following command `gem install`
-3. Create a file with the name `application.yml` inside the `config` folder and setup the environmental variables described in the previous section.
-4. Create the project database with the following command `Rails db:create`
-5. Run the database migrations with the following command `Rails db:migrate`
-6. Run the database seeds the following command `Rails db:seed`
-7. Finally execute the project with the following command `Rails server` or `Rails s`

 ## Endpoints